Filing for Bankruptcy in Richmond, Virginia? Attorney Ellen P. Ray is Ready to Help You!

 Filing bankruptcy involving joint debt

-If the first person on a note or loan files bankruptcy and discharges any part of the debt, the co-signer will still be responsible for the balance on the money owed and the creditor may choose to collect against the co-signer just as if that person received the money or had the property financed.
+If the first person on a note or loan files bankruptcy and discharges any part of the debt, the co-signer will still be responsible for the balance of the money owed, and the creditor may choose to collect against the co-signer just as if that person received the money or had the property financed.

 To get more information on your liability for the loan you have co-signed, contact our office for competent bankruptcy advice and to discuss your particular situation.

 We provide practical advice to help you with a difficult decision.
-If you have a business that is failing and you are planning to close it without paying all the debts owed, you should seek counsel from a competent bankruptcy attorney that can help you.
-You can file for Chapter 7 protection if you are ready to shut down the business and turn over the remaining assets to a trustee who will then sell them to pay off the business debt.
+If you have a business that is failing, and you are planning to close it without paying all the debts owed, you should seek counsel from a competent bankruptcy attorney who can help you.
+You can file for Chapter 7 protection if you are ready to shut down the business and turn over the remaining assets to a trustee, who will then sell them to pay off the business debt.

 Don't file a Chapter 11 bankruptcy alone.